nextcloud/documentation/user_manual/bookmarks.rst

 If you click on a tag, ownCloud will only display the bookmarks that are described with this tag.

-You can also use the search bar of owncloud in the top right of your screen.
+You can also use the search bar of ownCloud in the top right of your screen.

 Simply click on the "Bookmarks" menu in the sidebar to come back to the default view.